UCdasec/TripletPower/README.md

 ** The dataset and code are for research purpose only**

 TripletPower can reduce the number of training traces for deep-learning side-channel attacks.
 Specifically, TripletPower leverages Triplet Networks (a type of deep metric learning) and learn robust feature space with a fewer number of traces.
 As a result, TripletPower only needs hundreds of training traces to train a ML model to recover AES encryption keys on microcontrollers while a CNN requires thousands of traces.
 We observe promising results from AVR XMEGA (8-bit) and also ARM STM32 (32-bit) microcontrollers.
 In addition to profiling attacks in both same-device and cross-device settings, TripletPower can also be extended to non-profiling attacks to succesfully recover AES encryption keys with on-the-fly labeling.
+More details can be found in our HOST'23 paper below.

 ## Reference
 When reporting results that use the dataset or code in this repository, please cite the paper below: